bbauska/UofM-AdvStyling/readme.md

 example](https://github.com/resthub/todo-backbone-example) project is
 the reference example project using this stack.

-For more documentation on Backbone Stack, try
+For more documentation on <a href="https://resthub.github.io/docs/backbone/layout/">Backbone Stack</a>, try
 <https://resthub.github.io/docs/backbone/layout/>.

 <h2 name="ch22">22 -- SemanticUI</h2>